What is Leadership Polk?

 How can I apply?

 The class selection process begins each spring with a call for nominations.
-We accept nominations during the month of April each year.
-All of those nominated, and only those nominated, will be invited to submit an application in May.
-Self-nominations are welcome.
+We will be accepting nominations for Class XIII beginning April 1, 2019 - April 30, 2019.
+All those nominated will be invited to submit an application in May.
+Applications are due Friday, May 31, 2019 by 5:00 pm.

 How is the class selected?